 Dry or cold skin

-Diagnosing congenital hypothyroidism
+How is congenital hypothyroidism diagnosed?

-Treating congenital hypothyroidism
+How is congenital hypothyroidism treated?

 Congenital hypothyroidism is treated by giving your child synthetic thyroid hormones (called levothyroxine) every day.
 Your child will likely need to take this hormone for life.
 In a few cases, the thyroid gland may start working again by age 3.
 The thyroid gland will be tested over time with blood tests.
 This can show if the thyroid starts working on its own.
 Your child’s growth and development will also be tracked over time.
-Never stop taking thyroid hormone unless instructed to do so by your health care provider.
+Never stop taking thyroid hormone unless instructed to do so by your healthcare provider.